EB lanes of Eisenhower Expressway at Canal Street closed due to shooting investigation: ISP

-CHICAGO (WLS) -- Part of the Eisenhower Expressway near the post office downtown is closed while police investigate a reported shooting Friday afternoon.

-All eastbound lanes of I-290 at Canal Street are currently closed until further notice, according to Illinois State Police.
+All eastbound lanes of I-290 at Canal Street are currently closed shooting between the Jane Byrne Interchange and the Old Post Office until further notice, according to Illinois State Police.

 RELATED: Gage Park shooting: Little Village teen, 16, shot dead while intervening in beating: police